 Be careful of the choice of words you use.
-Don’t use ‘we’ if you want someone to take responsibility and action a task.
-Using ‘we’ will most probably result in no-one doing anything, thinking that someone else will do it.
-Including everyone is necessary in some cases, harmful in others.
+Don’t use ‘we’ if you want someone to take responsibility and action on a task.
+Using ‘we’ will most probably result in no one doing anything, thinking that someone else will do it.
+Including everyone is necessary in some cases, and harmful in others.

 Another word that I’m trying to eliminate from my vocabulary is ‘but’.
-Using ‘but’ always implies that there is something wrong, which is perceived as negative feedback.
+Using ‘but’ always implies that there is something wrong, which you could perceive as negative feedback.

 Rather try to use positive language.
-‘Don’t forget to buy bread’ means roughly the same as ‘Remember to buy bread’, but one is negative, the other positive.
+‘Don’t forget to buy bread’ means roughly the same as ‘Remember to buy bread’, but one is negative and the other positive.

 Subtle changes in the words you use result in big changes in behavior.